 Since its founding in 1922, the Pan American Round Table of Austin has grown in numbers and has established many traditions that have become honored events of the Table’s activities.

-Scholarships: In 1940, the first twelve scholarships were awarded to students of the Institute of Latin American studies at the University of Texas.
-These scholarships to students at the university continue.
-In addition, a scholarship has been added to be awarded to an economically disadvantaged Hispanic woman for the purpose of completing her educational goals.
+Scholarships: In 1940, the first twelve scholarships were awarded to students of the Institute of Latin American Studies at the University of Texas.
+Now, each year, PART Austin awards two scholarships to UT students and one scholarship to an economically disadvantaged Hispanic woman to help her achieve her educational goals.

-Special Projects and Outreach Committee: The Table members raise monies to award grants to worthy community projects assisting Latin American people in the areas of health, education, parenting, human development, art, and science.
-An important part of the Outreach Committee is the support given to the students and faculty of Rodriguez Elementary School.
-This project is made all the more special because the school is named for Hermelinda Rodriguez, the first Mexican American woman principal in the Austin Independent School District, who until her death was a member of the Pan American Round Table of Austin.
+Pan American Outreach Committee: The Table members also support the students and faculty of Rodriguez Elementary School.
+This outreach is particularly special because the school is named for Hermelinda Rodriguez, the first Mexican American woman principal in the Austin Independent School District, who until her death was a member of the Pan American Round Table of Austin.

 April Program: Pan American Day is celebrated at the April meeting.
 A special menu is served along with sangria, and festive decorations adorn all the tables.
 The members dress in the regional dresses of Latin American countries and live music is provided for the members to form a line and dance around the tables and through the room, showing off the beautiful outfits.

-Spanish Coffee: On the third Monday of October through April (except for December), a morning coffee is held at the home of one of the members who serves as the hostess.
+Spanish Coffee: On the third Monday of each month in October, January, February, March, and April, a morning coffee is held at the home of one of the members who serves as the hostess.
 The hostess and three co-hostesses provide drinks and refreshments, many featuring favorite recipes homemade by the host members.
 The name Spanish Coffee comes from the tradition of encouraging all who attend to communicate in Spanish.
-Each month an interesting program is presented at the Coffee and the presenter, also makes her/his presentation in Spanish.
+Each month an interesting program is presented at the Coffee and the presenter also makes her/his presentation in Spanish.
 The Spanish Coffee committee recruits host members and program presenters.

 PART News: The Communication Committee sends e-mail communications to the membership announcing events relevant to our members.
 Whenever a member is sick, has had a happy or sad event in her family, or has passed away, we share the news with the membership.
 PART News also includes information about non-PART community events to members that opt to be included in this e-mail list.
 Members send the news to be shared to email@example.com.
 The Communication Committee then forwards the e-mail to the membership.

-Hour of Memory: At the last meeting of the year, we have a memorial for all the members that passed away during the year.
-The director appoints the person that will plan and perform the memorial service.
+Memorial: During the last meeting of the year, we remember our members that passed away during the year.

 Director’s Pin: In 2013, the Executive Committee voted to add to the table traditions the purchase of a director’s pin to present to the Director of the Pan American Round Table of Austin at the time of the Installation Ceremony.